MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure.Service/New-AzureWebsite.md

 Accept wildcard characters: False
 ```

-### -GithubCredentials
+### -GitHubCredentials
-Specifies the user name and password credentials to connect to Github.
+Specifies the user name and password credentials to connect to GitHub.

 ```yaml
 Type: PSCredential